junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean claps his hands, "Good, we have the time and location, let's go.
 What are we waiting for?"

 The Doctor unplugs the sonic screwdriver from the control panel, beaming its head toward the screen.
 The familiar metallic whirring sound echoes again, the floor bumping like an airplane in heavy turbulence.
-Then the red warning alarm screams louder, and the floor they're standing on start shaking violently in all directions.
-The lighting inside the whole space blink on and off as the floor wobbles, turning to a dark crimson red color.
+Then the red warning alarm screams louder, and the floor they're standing on starts shaking violently in all directions.
+The lighting inside the whole space blinks on and off as the floor wobbles, turning to a dark crimson red color.
 The color of blood and danger.

-Amy and Dean have to grab the closest handrail to steady themselves, the Doctor and Cas lean on the console desk.
+Amy and Dean have to grab the closest handrail to steady themselves.
+The Doctor and Cas lean on the console desk.

 The Doctor yells over the loud emergency alarm.
 "She doesn't let us land!
 It's like a storm blizzard out there.
 Hang on!"

 Cas puts both his hands on the metal handle he pointed out earlier -- the brake, apparently.
-The quaking eases for a few seconds, but almost immediately turning into a sideward spinning.
+The quaking eases for a few seconds, but almost immediately turns into a sideward spinning.
 All of them fall to the floor, swinging toward one side of the wall then the other; the handle is let loose, shifting up and down rapidly on its own.

-The Doctor stretches his arm to reach for a hammer from underneath the console, striking on the surface.
+The Doctor stretches his arm to reach for a hammer from underneath the console, striking the surface.
 "This usually works!" he shouts at the frantic central control unit, "Come on, you sexy thing!
 You can do it!"

 "You are making it worse!"
 Cas yells back.

-The console makes an extremely loud explosion sound, followed by a strong burning smell and dark smoke bursting from the fried panel, the brake handle flies to the ceiling and lands on the floor in two pieces.
+The console makes an extremely loud explosion sound, followed by a strong burning smell and dark smoke bursting from the fried panel.
+The brake handle flies to the ceiling and lands on the floor in two pieces.

 The whirring sound slows down, but the spinning wall gets worse.
-They can do nothing but to grasp whatever they hold on to for their dear lives.
+They can do nothing but grasp whatever they hold on to for their dear lives.

 Dean clutches the handrail with whitened knuckles, thinking how bad this idea is to board an alien ship.
-He doesn't even like to take airplanes, why does he ever enter a time-travel spaceship that doesn't even have a seatbelt.
+He doesn't even like to take airplanes, so why does he ever enter a time-travel spaceship that doesn't even have a seatbelt?

-Amy had fell not far from him, clinging to the same handrail as he does.
+Amy falls not far from him, clinging to the same handrail as he does.
 In the first bout of spinning and crashing, Amy slipped right near his side.
-So Dean has enough of distraction trying to give the lady a soft landing to not completely freak out.
+So Dean has enough distractions trying to give the lady a soft landing to not completely freak out.

 And then the floor comes to rest.
 So are the vibrating spherical things in the center of the control pillar, which -- if a spaceship works the same way as a car -- probably means the engine has died when the brake blew off.
 The room is filled with smoke.

 "Out!
 Out!!"
 The Doctor dashes to the door, pulling it wide, urging all of them out.
 In his hand, there is a fire extinguisher.

-Dean and Amy rush out of the door, Cas follows closely after them.
+Dean and Amy rush out of the door.
+Cas follows closely after them.
 The Doctor yells at the control: "Extractor fans on!!"
 The loud noise of fans rumbles to life on his command.

 "What the hell was that?"
 Dean demands, stumbling out, coughing violently because of the smoke, catching himself on the knees.
 Cas hurries toward him, whispering to ask if he's hurt, and Dean waves him off because he's fine.

 "1938, we just bounced off it."
-The Doctor pokes his head out of a blue phone box, white foams and dark smoke flying in and out of the opened door.
+The Doctor pokes his head out of a blue phone box, white foam and dark smoke flying in and out of the open door.

 Dean straightens up when he finally catches his breath.

-They are in the middle of a graveyard, countless tombs and stones lying around them.
+They are in the middle of a graveyard, with countless tombs and stones lying around them.
 Statues of angels and decorative figures stand at the border of the yard, in the stance of mourning and protecting.
-New York modern skyscrapers can be seen over the horizon.
+New York's modern skyscrapers can be seen over the horizon.

 "Where are we?"
 Amy asks.